xuxhi-xu/attack-path-OSINT-playbook/README.md

 # Attack Path OSINT Playbook

-I started writing this after finding exposed infrastructure on an institution's network using nothing but Google.
+I started writing this after finding exposed infrastructure on an institution's network using nothing but Google and some security testing.

 No exploits.
 No tools.
 Just search operators and the right questions.